 It’s important to note that certain data frame operations (for example

 join) may result in the data being shuffled across nodes.
 Shuffling will also happen if you do partitioned or bucketed writes.
 This tends to slow down the job because data needs to move between nodes.

 If you want to create your own Ray cluster on Amazon EC2, refer to the tutorial Distributing Calls on Ray Remote Cluster.
 The rest of this post shows you how to run AWS SDK for pandas and Modin on an AWS Glue with Ray job.

 Use AWS Glue for Ray

 Because AWS Glue for Ray is a fully managed environment, it’s a simple way to run jobs.
-Both AWS SDK for pandas and Modin are pre-loaded, you don’t need to worry about cluster management or installing the right set of dependencies, and the job auto scales with your workload.
+You don’t need to worry about cluster management and the job auto scales with your workload.
 To get started, complete the following steps:

 - Choose Launch Stack to provision an AWS CloudFormation stack in your AWS account: